egeloen/ivory-google-map/doc/service/distance_matrix/distance_matrix.md

 ));
 ```

 The distance matrix allows you to process a much more advanced request.
-If you want to lear more about it, you can read
+If you want to learn more about it, you can read
 its [documentation](/doc/service/distance_matrix/distance_matrix_request.md).

 ## Response